I've won a lawsuit and will soon receive a large award of money damages. Do I have to pay taxes on this money?

 The IRS can rain on your parade in another, unexpected way.
 If you receive a lump sum payment for money you would have been entitled to if the defendant hadn't done you wrong, you may suddenly find yourself in a higher tax bracket.
 You know what that means: higher taxes.

-To shed more light on this gloomy forecast, I recommend talking to a tax professional.
+To shed more light on this gloomy forecast, we recommend talking to a tax professional.